Getting started with your Digital Essentials - Personal Macbook

 "Unidentified Developer" Prompt During Installation

-If your Mac has multiple users, you should set up an account for each person so each can personalise settings and options without affecting the others.
+If your Mac has multiple users, you should set up an account for each person so they can each personalise settings and options without affecting the others.
 You can let occasional users log in as guests without access to other users' files or settings; this can only be done as an administrator.

 An administrator can add and manage other users, install apps, and change system settings, so it is always beneficial to use an administrator account for study or work.